Trapping Season: Nov. 1 - March 15

 - Liquid scents may be used.

-• Lure is allowed for trapping furbearers, beaver, nutria, coyote, skunk, and fox, provided that no more than two and one-half (2.5) cubic inches of such lure may be placed or located within twenty (20) feet of any trap.
+• Lure or bait is allowed for trapping furbearers, beaver, nutria, coyote, skunk, and fox, provided that no more than two and one-half (2.5) cubic inches of such lure may be placed or located within twenty (20) feet of any trap.
 (The lure amount of 2.5 cubic inches is approximately the volume equivalent of a regulation-sized golfball).
 All lure within twenty (20) feet of any trap must be covered and not visible from above.
 However, there are no lure restrictions when used inside live-cage type traps that do not exceed forty-two (42) inches in length, fifteen (15) inches in width, and twenty (20) inches in height.

 • It is unlawful to trap any animal, except beaver, coyote, fox, nutria, skunk, and wild hogs in any period other than the trapping season on furbearing animals